Information on this page is for customers in

 If I already applied and received EV charging incentives, can I apply for incentives again?

-Yes, but only if you are applying for a second EV in the house.
-If you have a second residence that is on a separate electric meter, you can apply for this separately from your current electric account.
+Yes, but only if you are applying for a second participating EV in the house.
+If you have a second residence that is on a separate electric meter, you cannot apply for additional incentives unless you have a second EV enrolling in the program.

 Managed charging programs provide incentives to customers who adjust or permit their utility to adjust the timing of their EV charging.
-Managed charging helps minimize energy consumption during times of peak demand, or stress, on the electric grid.
-In doing so, utilities encourage more efficient use of the electrical grid, which reduces our region’s electricity cost.
-Presently, managed charging functions in two ways: through demand response events and off-peak charging.
+Managed charging helps minimize energy use during times of peak demand (the on-peak period), or stress, on the electric grid.
+In doing so, it helps lower demand, or stress, on the electrical grid.

 Still have questions?